johnknoop/vscode-handlebars-preview/README.md

     }
 };
 ```
-And could be used like this inside your Handlebars template to properly cast the `title` variable to upperCase:
+And could be used like this inside your Handlebars template like this:

 ```hbs
 {{toUpperCase title}}